keywordsalad/thisfieldwas.green/site/_drafts/imperative-computation.md

 ```
 :::

 This example is only very simple.
-But it demonstrates the key enabling feature of `flatMap()`: we are able to choose whether the context remains in its desired case.
+But it demonstrates the key enabling feature of `flatMap()`: we are able to _choose_ whether the context remains in its **desired case**.
 If we continue with this example, we can try chaining `map()` to the context returned by it.

 :::{.numberLines}
 ```scala